 Cressey College has a full Complaints Policy and procedures for students, parents, staff, professionals and all others involved.
 This is available on request, as is the number of complaints in any given year.

 If there is a concern in the school this would in the first instance be raised with the Head Teacher who will endeavour to resolve the issue.
 A copy of the complaints procedure is displayed on the student notice board in the school, and all complaints are recorded.

-Sex Education is taught as part of the PSHEE programme of study to all students in Key Stages 3 and 4.
+Sex Education is taught as part of Relationships and Sex education to secondary students.
+All primary students are taught Relationship Education.
+A programme of Sex education will be taught to primary students as part of PSHE.
 Parents/carers may request that their child be withdrawn from sex education.